sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 dtype: object
 ```

-Check if the data is balanced or not
+Check if the data is balanced or not (comparing the total dataset for equal distribution of labled data)

 ```sh
 import seaborn as sns